Federal appeals court overturns Idaho wolf-killing ruling

 Fish and Game officials on Wednesday disputed that statement.

-"Idaho Fish and Game has the capacity and expertise for wolf management, including conducting wolf control using agency employees, or other qualified contractors, to meet management objectives," the agency said in an email to The Associated Press.
+"Idaho Fish and Game has the capacity and expertise for wolf management, including conducting wolf control using agency employees, or other qualified contractors, to meet management objectives," the agency said in an email to the AP

 The Agriculture Department has said that in the 2018 federal fiscal year, which runs from the beginning of October to the end of September, Wildlife Services killed 83 wolves in Idaho.
 Of those, 73 involved livestock attacks and 10 were an effort to boost elk numbers in northern Idaho.